omarreis/vsop2013/README.md

 * VSOP2013_binfile.f - Parses text file into binary file that allows fast random access.
 * VSOP2013_compute.f - Retrieves 32d interval from binary file and computes planet data ( position and speed )

-In this Delphi port, the whole ASCII file is loaded into memory tables, for even faster access.
+In this Delphi port, the whole ASCII file is loaded into memory tables, for fast access.
-Once loaded, computations are very fast.

-Object T_VSOP2013_File in pas:
+Object T_VSOP2013_File encapsulates VSOP 2013 machine:

-* Parses a data file - Use only files in original format, as the parser relies on fixed positions.
+* Parse original data files in text - Use only files in original format as the parser relies on fixed positions.
-* Save and Load data in custom binary format files, smaller and fast to load (Android apps have a 150MB bundle size limit)
+* Save and Load data in custom binary format, more compact and fast to load ( Android apps have a 150MB bundle size limit )
-* calculates heliocentric rectangular position and speed ( in UA and UA/day).
+* Calculator: calculates heliocentric rectangular position and speed ( in UA and UA/day).
 Planets Almanac.

 ## Astronomical Algorithms

-Most algorithms are from the book "Astronomical Algorithms" by Jean Meeus ( 1st and 2nd editions )
+Most algorithms used for dealing with dates and astronomy are from the book "Astronomical Algorithms" by Jean Meeus ( AA 1st and 2nd editions )
+Some formulas are from the "Almanac For Computers" publication by USNO  ( marked AfC ).

 ## Moon positions